 Note: the oceanarms.org website is often unavailable, we have therefore downloaded the protocols (as of Oct 2021) and provided them as a zipfile on the ARMS-MBON GitHub site.

 4.1.
-Preservation
+Preservation and storage

 ARMS-MBON preserves all biological samples in DMSO (Dimethyl sulfoxide).
 The recommended recipe is DMSO salt-saturated buffer (20% DMSO, 0.25 M EDTA, pH 7.5, NaCl saturated), as described by Seutin et al. (1991) (https://cdnsciencepub.com/doi/10.1139/z91-013).

+All samples should be stored permanently at – 20 °C until they are shipped (which can be done at room temperature).

 4.2.
 How to deal with large biomass or sediment